Travel.State.Gov >

 Gracias a Dios

-In particular, Gracias a Dios is a remote location where narcotics trafficking is commonplace, infrastructure is weak, government services are limited, and police or military presence is scarce.
-As a result, the U.S. Embassy has restricted U.S. government personnel travel to Gracias a Dios.
+Gracias a Dios is a remote region where narcotics trafficking is commonplace, infrastructure is weak, government services are limited, and police or military presence is scarce.
+The U.S. Embassy has restricted U.S. government personnel travel to Gracias a Dios.
 U.S. citizens should not travel to Gracias a Dios.
 The Honduran government conducts police and military patrols in major cities in an effort to reduce crime.
 However, the ability of Honduran law enforcement authorities to prevent, respond to, and investigate criminal incidents, and to prosecute criminals is limited.

 Bay Islands and Copan Ruins

-Areas frequented by tourists, such as the Bay Islands (including Roatan, Utila and Guanaja) and Copan Ruins, have notably lower rates of violent crime and increased law enforcement services.
-U.S. government employees have no restrictions on travel to these areas.
+Areas frequented by tourists, such as the Bay Islands (including Roatan, Utila and Guanaja) and Copan Ruins, have a higher concentration of law enforcement resources; however, crime remains a concern in these areas, particularly relating to drugs, robbery, and illegal possession of firearms.
 Travelers should still exercise reasonable precautions.
-Of note, foreign residents of the Bay Islands who purchase properties have reported increased incidents of harassment, including being the victims of violent attacks, after becoming involved in disputes.
+Foreign residents of the Bay Islands who purchase properties have reported increased incidents of harassment, including being the victims of violent attacks, after becoming involved in disputes.

 Review your personal security plans; remain aware of your surroundings and local events; and monitor local news stations for updates.
 Maintain a high level of vigilance, take appropriate steps to enhance your personal security, and follow instructions of local authorities.